jseto/web-wish-to-go/src/posts/travel-blog-monetization/destination-wish-list-for-your-travel-blog.md

 To complement the heart _widget_, you have the trip planner _widget_.
 The trip planner is a powerful tool that your readers can use to plan their holidays based on the destinations in the wish list they made previously.

-## Where can I see a travel blog with a destination wish list?
+## Where Can I See a Travel Blog with a Destination Wish List?

 You can see how **Wish To Go** works in our [blog demo](https://wish-to-go.com/blog).